xpqz/dyalog-docs/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl2.md

 ```

 Line[2] obtains the two parameters from the argument and Line[3] uses the key to extract the appropriate data from the collection. `ControlValues` is a comma-delimited string containing name/value pairs.
-The function `ParseControlValues` simply extracts the values from this string, i.e. the contents of the Fahrenheit and Centigrade text boxes.
+The function `ParseControlValues` simply extracts the values from this string, that is, the contents of the Fahrenheit and Centigrade text boxes.

 ## Postback Events